Desbeers/SwiftlyChordUtilities/README.md

 ### ChordPosition

-    var notes: Get the notes of a chords based on its MIDI values
+    var notes: Get the notes of a chord based on its MIDI values

     var chordFinder: Find matching chords based on the notes.
 It will not find all chords!